Wildling Press

 Instagram allows you to use up to 30 hashtags per post.
 If you exceed 30 hashtags, Instagram will post your photo without any text or hashtags.
 You’ll have to retype your whole caption, which sucks!
 (Trust us, we’ve been there.)
 On Twitter, you only want to use one or two hashtags that can be worked organically into the post, so make sure they are relevant.
 On TikTok, you’ll want to use only 4-5 hashtags.

+We’ll go into deep dives later about how to use hashtags uniquely on each of these platforms, but this is a great starting point!
 With these tips you will be on the right path to reaching your target audience.
-So, get out there and engage, and before you know it, you will be reaching your audience, and your following will grow!
+So, get out there and engage, and before you know it, you will be reaching your audience, and your following will grow! |

-We'll try to find the answer to that question in our blog.
+How Do I Book?We'll try to find the answer to that question in our blog.
+Archives

-February 2023
+August 2023

 Categories